 Managed using a contrarian/value approach, it blends undervalued, out-of-favour equities with complementary assets, seeking to dampen volatility and provide attractive risk-adjusted returns.‡ The Funds simple, transparent and proven approach has successfully steered it through many challenging environments.

-Launched in 1993, the Investec Cautious Managed Fund is one of our most widely held funds and has provided investors with 7.5% annualised return since launch, with half the volatility of the FTSE All-Share Index*.
+Launched in 1993, the Investec Cautious Managed Fund is one of our most widely held funds and has provided investors with 7.5% annualised return since launch, with half the volatility of the FTSE All-Share Index3.

 Maximum permitted equity weightings determined by the Investment Association Mixed Investment 20-60% Shares sector.

-‡ Gross of fees.
+1Gross of fees.
 This is an aim and not guaranteed.

-3Volatility of the Fund over the same period is 10.2% compared with 20.2% for the FTSE All-Share Index.
-NAV based, income reinvested (inclusive of management fees but excluding any initial charge) net of UK basic rate tax, in GBP.
+3Volatility of the Fund since launch is 10.1% compared with 20.1% for the FTSE All-Share Index.
 Sector rankings based on IA Mixed Investment 20-60% Shares.

 Fund ratings may be provided by independent rating agencies based on a range of investment criteria, and do not constitute investment advice by Investec Asset Management.
 For a full description of the ratings please see www.investecassetmanagement.com/ratings.

 Dynamic Planner® is a registered trademark of Distribution Technology.
 The Elite Rating™ system is proprietary to FundCalibre Ltd., but should not be taken as a recommendation.